The

 heads and horns of both of these beasts also represent

 the same power.
-Note that the heads of the leopard
+Note that the heads of the sea

-beast are still leopard heads and the heads of the
+beast are still sea heads (but one has the mouth of a lion on it) and the heads of the

 scarlet beast are still scarlet beast heads (whatever